zijingweng/Keynote-generator/README.md

 ```
 python GUI.py
 ```
-Use the buttons below the middle section to permenantely modify the songs in the datase.
+Use the three buttons below the middle section to permenantely modify the songs in the database.
-Search and double click on the results or select the song then press the `→` button to add them to the queue.
+Search and double click on the results, or select the song then press the `→` button to add them to the queue.
-After choosing the filename, click on `Generate Keynote` and the Keynote presentation will be generated and saved on `Desktop`!
+After choosing the filename, click on `Generate Keynote`, and the Keynote presentation will be generated and saved on `Desktop`!